-- Q How do medications treat thoracic outlet syndrome?
+- Q Is there a cure for thoracic outlet syndrome?

-- Q What can I expect after thoracic outlet surgery?
+- Q What does surgery for thoracic outlet syndrome involve?

-- Q Will I need surgery for my thoracic outlet syndrome?
+- Q Are there alternative treatments for thoracic outlet syndrome?

 - Q How does physical therapy treat thoracic outlet syndrome?